Cranbrook, Kent: Landmarks

 There are many medieval buildings in the area.
 At Wilsley Green, to the north of the town, is a Grade I-listed Wealden hall house and cloth hall that dates to the late 14th century.
-There are a number of medieval cloth halls around the town - the George Hotel is in one dating to 1400, there are two more further down the High St on the north side dating from the late 15th century and 16th century.
+There are a number of medieval cloth halls around the town – the George Hotel is in one dating to 1400, there are two more further down the High St on the north side dating from the late 15th century and 16th century.
 There are 15th century examples at Goddards Green Farm on Angley Rd, Hill House on The Hill, and on Friezley Lane.

-Glassenbury Park is a late-15th-century manor house on the road to Iden Green with a 1730s front block, remodelled in 1877-79 by Anthony Salvia.
-Wilsley Hotel was originally built in 1864-70 as a home for the Colony artist John Callcott Horsley, designer of the first Christmas card twenty years earlier.
+Glassenbury Park is a late-15th-century manor house on the road to Goudhurst with a 1730s front block, remodelled in 1877–79 by Anthony Salvia.
+Wilsley Hotel was originally built in 1864–70 as a home for the Colony artist John Callcott Horsley, designer of the first Christmas card twenty years earlier.
 The architect was Richard Norman Shaw in his first important domestic commission.
 The war memorial was erected on Angley Road in 1920.

 Windmills

 Over the years there have been four windmills in and around Cranbrook of which only the Union Mill survives and dominates the local skyline.
 It was built in 1814 for Henry Dobell, who went bankrupt five years later.
 Then the mill was run by a union of creditors until 1832.
 The Russell family ran it for the next 128 years, when it was sold to Kent County Council, who have restored it.
 The mill is kept in working order to this day.
 It stands ¼ mile (400 m) southeast of the church.

 Cranbrook Common smock mill had common sails and was winded by hand.
 It was marked on the Ordnance Survey map covering the area which was published between 1858 and 1872.
 The mill was last worked in 1876 and was demolished on 9 August 1902.
 The mill stood 1¾ miles (2.8 km) north north east of the church.

-Windmill Hill is thought to have been a smock mill that was moved to Sissinghurst c.
+Windmill Hill is thought to have been home to a smock mill that was moved to Sissinghurst c.
 1814.
 It stood ¼ mile (400 m) west north west of the church.
 This mill was marked on Emanuel Bowen's map of Kent (1736) and also on Andrews, Drury and Herbert's map of Kent, 1769.
 The latter also shows a mill at Saint's Hill, 1 mile 5 furlongs (2.6 km) north east of the church.